bonjourusman/product-matcher/README.md

-# product-matcher

-Product Matching by their Text Description using RAG and LLM
+# Textual Product Matching using RAG and LLM

 This is an intelligent, automated system to match external products (varying product descriptions from suppliers) with internal items (inventory SKU product descriptions).
 The internal and external product description texts are acquired from separate CSV files.

 A key criteria for matching is that it should be exact, meaning the product manufacturer, name, and size must be identical.

-# Core Features of the Solution
+## Core Features of the Solution

-1. Vector Embedding + LLM Matching
+### 1. Vector Embedding + LLM Matching

 This solution uses a two-step process for better accuracy:

 - **Step 1:** Vector similarity search to find the most semantically similar product candidates
 - **Step 2:** LLM verification to determine exact matches based on precise criteria

-2. Memory-Efficient Implementation
+### 2. Memory-Efficient Implementation

 Data processing is done in small batches to reduce memory usage for vector embeddings and for product matching Garbage collection is forced between processing steps

-3. Size-Based Filtering
+### 3. Size-Based Filtering

 To improve matching accuracy from the LLM, candidates retrieved from vector search are filtered based on size similarity.
 In other words, only size-filtered candidates are sent to the LLM for final verification.

-# Project Directory Structure:
+## Project Directory Structure:

 ```bash
 project_root/